-You can change this default shared behavior by setting the Shared Attribute Invalidate Enable bit in the Auxiliary Control Register (bit 13).
-When you set this bit, writes targeting a full cache line (for example 4x64 bit bursts with all strobes active) and hitting in the L2 cache invalidate the corresponding cache line and are forwarded to L3.
+You can change this default shared behavior by setting the Shareable attribute Invalidate Enable bit in the Auxiliary Control Register, bit[13].
+When you set this bit, writes targeting a full cache line, for example 4x64-bit bursts with all strobes active, and hitting in the L2 cache invalidate the corresponding cache line and are forwarded to L3.
 Other cases are identical to the default shared behavior.

-The Shared Attribute Invalidate Enable bit can cause the invalidation of L2 cache lines even if they are dirty.
+Note The Shareable attribute Invalidate Enable bit can cause the invalidation of L2 cache lines even if they are dirty.
 So you must only enable this bit in systems supporting this behavior.
-When you set this bit in such systems, all non-cacheable writes marked as shared must be 4x64-bit bursts targeting a full cache line.
+Whe you set this bit in such systems, all non-cacheable writes marked as shared must be 4x64-bit bursts targeting a full cache line.
 Otherwise, the behavior might be unpredictable.

-Both of these shared behaviors are disabled if you set the Shared Attribute Override Enable bit in the Auxiliary Control Register (bit [22]).
+Both of these shared behaviors are disabled if you set the Shareable attribute Override Enable bit in the Auxiliary Control Register, bit[22].

-- Dynamically changing the Shared Attribute Override Enable bit without flushing the cache could cause a hazard where incorrect data could be evicted causing more recent data in L3 to be overwritten. - The behavior of the L2CC (PL310) with respect to the shared attribute is different from the L220 Level 2 cache controller.
-Take care when moving from an L220 based system to a system implementing L2CC (PL310), because the shared attribute and the Shared Attribute Override Enable bit affects the point of coherency of such systems.
+The behavior of the L2CC (L2C-310) with respect to the shareable attribute is different from the L220 Level 2 cache controller.
+Take care when moving from an L220 based system to a system implementing L2CC (L2C-310), because the shareable attribute and the Shared Attribute Override Enable bit affects the point of coherency of such systems.